 We should use wisdom when it comes to every situation and walk by faith, not by what we see (2 Corinthians 5:7).
 In the teaching my Aunt Mary sent over, the pastor stated that we say, “I am just keeping it real,” then he said, “No you are just being real carnal.”
 We are redeemed from the curse (Galatians 3:13).
 As believers, we don’t go by what we feel; we walk by faith.
 We can’t say one thing one day and when the pressure comes, say something else; you will not receive anything from God without consistency.

 Hebrews 10:23 23 Let us hold fast the profession of our faith without wavering; (for he is faithful that promised;)

 As my dad would say,” Stay wit it, ’til you git it.”

 Let us walk in our authority.
 Refuse to give generational curses and dark situations any power.

 Things can become worse, but it’s the power you give the curse!

-Prayer: Lord, thank for giving me authority over the earth.
-I repent for giving sickness, plaques, generational curses, poverty, and racism power.
+Prayer: Lord, thank you for giving me authority over the earth.
+I repent for giving power to sickness, plaques, generational curses, poverty, and racism.
 I am redeemed from the curse through faith in Jesus’ blood.
 I am the seed of Abraham and God’s child.
 I call things that be not as though they were.
 I hold fast to my confession of faith without wavering.
-I walk by faith not by sight.
+I walk by faith, not by sight.
 Whatever I bind and loose on earth is bound and loosed in heaven.
-I have power to tread on serpents and scorpions and over all the power of the enemy and nothing by any means hurts me.
+I have the power to tread on serpents and scorpions and, overall, the power of the enemy, and nothing by any means hurt me.
 I claim my power now in Jesus’ name!
 Amen.